top of page

 In the world of Identity Politics, a person's moral stature is proportional to the level of victimization.
 At the pinnacle of the moral hierarchy are women of color, the victims of systemic racism and sexism.
 Of course, the lowest moral rank is occupied by white men, the obvious abettors and beneficiaries of racism and sexism.

 However, that moral trashcan mostly contains non-college whites, because a big share of white collegians have moved up the moral hierarchy through redemption.
 They have acknowledged their white privilege and pledged fealty to the Party's DEI agenda.
-Prime examples are college professors and English majors.
+Prime examples are English professors and Hollywood celebrities.

 So, it’s no surprise that the morally exiled working class would turn to the MAGA movement out of spite.